GoddessDianaPub/aws-terraform/modules/alb/README.md

 ## Notes

-- There is README file in each module that explains about each module
+- There are README files in each module that explains about each module
 -